Kerry Washington: 1994–2009: Beginnings and breakthrough

 and became a spokesperson for L'Oréal, appearing in commercials and ads alongside fellow actresses, Scarlett Johansson and Eva Longoria, Gong Li, Michelle Yeoh, Dian Sastrowardoyo, Aishwarya Rai, Maya Karin and model Doutzen Kroes.

 Washington narrated the critically acclaimed documentary about the New Orleans–based teenage TBC Brass Band, From the Mouthpiece on Back.
 She also appears in Maxwell's "Bad Habits" video.
 In 2009, Washington performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.

-2010–2018: Breakthrough and Scandal
+2010–2018: Breakthrough and lead in Scandal

 In 2010, Washington made her Broadway debut in the original production of David Mamet's play Race, alongside James Spader (with whom she worked on Boston Legal), David Alan Grier, and Richard Thomas.
 She also appeared as a part of the ensemble in Tyler Perry's 2010 drama film For Colored Girls.